 We like to be self-supplied with eggs, and really like to preserve the old species.
 That's why we have chosen old types of chickens, many different types, in fact!
 They used to walk freely until we realized young Frøya (the dog) had started to kill them.
 Now, they have a special area of the farm to roam that we will build a new fence for next spring.

 We have pigs in the summer: a breed called Durox that are walking freely in a huge forest area by the lake.
-They are slaughtered at the farm with a travelling slaughter that’s one of a kind in Norway.
+They are slaughtered at the farm our very own farm slaughtery, were we are able to end the pigs life in the forest, in they'r stressfree habitat, with extremely high electricity so that they are gone in 0,01 second and does not at all realize whats about the happen.
 It's amazing to see what this process adds to the pigs' quality of life, and how pure the meat looks and tastes.
 People that can't have pig meat because of the acid CAN have HappyPigs, both because they get to move around freely, and use their energy and noses like they would in nature, and how they are fed, along with the home-slaughter.
 If you are going to eat meat from domesticated animals, it sure doesn’t get better than this!!

-This spring we even got Sheep!
-We have 20 now, and plan to grow to about 80 winterfeed.
+We also hold Sheep!
+We have 70 winterfeed.
 They are an old Norwegian breed called Gamel Norsk Spelsau